 Where your data is processed outside of the EU on Truro Cathedral's behalf, this is only done where we have established that adequate safeguards are in place; for example, participation with the EU-US Privacy Shield Framework.

-We may also share your personal data where we are required to do so by law, for example to make a Gift Aid claim to HMRC.
+We may also share your personal data where we are required to do so by law, for

 How long do we keep your personal data?